 Align your goals with user behavior.

 - Map out your customer’s journey from intent to conversion.
 What brought them to your impression, and what is the first thing they’ll see on your landing page when they click through?
 As marketers, we often show customers what we want them to see vs. what they want to see.
 Use this time as an opportunity to realign your creative with your customer experience strategy.

 - Consider user intent in this particular moment and adjust your media mix as needed to reflect where your brand’s audience is consuming content.
 It should come as no surprise that news sites are seeing an influx in traffic right now.
 If that’s a category where your audience may be visiting, how can you shift budget to maximize potential?
 With your audience in mind, continue to think more critically about your placements.

 - Look carefully at ads you’ve run that are most similar to each other.
 Maybe you ran multiple creatives for a single landing page, or you used similar messaging on a variety of color backgrounds.
-Use the data you have available to make your next creative direction more intentional.
+Use the data you have available to test new iterations of your most effective ads.

-- Has it been a while since you surveyed property inventory?
-Check if new ad dimensions are available for bidding, and shift a portion of your spend to trying that creative size with your best-performing existing messaging.
+- Has it been a while since you surveyed your tech’s abilities?
+Check if new technology/targeting opportunities are available for your strategy, and shift a portion of your spend to trying a new audience segment with your best-performing existing messaging.